 Can you plan your due date?

 There are myriad reasons to want to pick your own due date.
 Maybe you’re really into astrology and there are certain zodiac signs you do not want to give birth to.
 Or perhaps you want to time it so you aren’t super-pregnant in the sweltering heat of summer.
+Perhaps you’re a teacher and you want to time it with your summer break.
 Ay, we get it.
 If you just want to ballpark it without having to do the math yourself, you could always plug “reverse due date calculator” into Google.
 Just go in knowing you should probably take the results with a grain of salt.
 There are too many factors to take into consideration to be able to neatly nail down the exact time to get knocked up so your baby can have a specific birthday.
 Then again, hey, you may get lucky (on top of “getting lucky,” no less).